 Back to the Rockies

-Search for “Tyndall Gorge, Colorado” (yes, we’re back in Rocky Mountain National Park).
+Search for “Tyndall Gorge” (yes, we’re back in Rocky Mountain National Park).
 You should see Dream Lake just slightly to the west after clicking GO to position the primary pin:

 - The red pin is positioned at the east end of Dream Lake